 You can restrict them to the types of games that stimulate thought and strategy and steer them away from the nonsensical, violent games.

 It’s more the process of discovery, exploration and learning that matter most.

 Obviously, when you make learning an adventure, your child’s natural love for learning will be enhanced.
 But how can you do it?

 One way is to plan vacations to adventurous destinations.
-And the way to get her excited about it is to involve her in the process.
-And when she gets older, you can give her more and more responsibility as to where to travel next.
+And the way to get them excited about it is to involve them in the process.
+And when they gets older, you can give them more and more agency with regards to your next travel destination.

-But also, you can visit cities with different cultures, visit museums, zoos, aquariums, meet new people, and have other adventurous experiences that would expand your child’s understanding of the world.
+But also, you can visit museums, zoos, aquariums, meet new people, and have other adventurous experiences that would expand your child’s understanding of the world right where you live.

 When you make life an adventure, learning will be exciting and interesting.

-Your child was born a genius and also born with a natural love for learning.
-It is society, the public school system and some parents who are usually the ones to blame for children losing their love of learning.
+Your child was born with a natural love for learning.
+It is society that is usually to blame for slowly making children lose their inherent curiosity about the world.

 But with the right attitude, attention and effort, you can embrace and enhance your child’s love for learning.
 The best way to do that is to be the example.
 Be excited about learning.
 Let it be known that learning is enjoyable, and that it is a life-long practice that is as much a part of life as breathing.

 When you love learning, your child will follow in your foot-steps.